 - While browsing the VPC website does not require you to register with, or login to, the website, you are encouraged to do so.
 Some content of personal nature is available for viewing only to those users who have registered with and are logged-in to the website.

 - Registration is easy.
-You may currently register with the site if you know the username and password required to access the Members and Friends section on the former VPC website.
-Procedures for obtaining those codes are identified on the registration page.
+However, you must know the two pre-registration keywords in order to register.
+These keywords are found on the back page of Sunday bulletins.
+Other procedures for obtaining these keywords are identified on the registration page.
 You will choose your own username and password, and will use those selections to login to the VPC website.
 You will not be required to login each time you browse the website, as long as you use the same computer and as long as less than a week has elapsed since your last login.

 - The Register link is located at the top of every VPC webpage, above the "Vienna Presbyterian Church" header.
 Just follow the directions provided on the registration page.